GigiArteni/apiato-repository/docs/tutorials/api-integration.md

 # Real-World API & Controller Integration Tutorial

-This tutorial demonstrates how to integrate Apiato Repository into real-world API controllers and services, leveraging all advanced features: criteria, bulk ops, search, sanitization, transactions, and events.
+This tutorial demonstrates how to integrate Apiato Repository into real-world API controllers and services, leveraging all advanced features: criteria, bulk ops, search, transactions, and events.

 ---